Strategy Synchronization

 Exit Blocking

-Adding strategy_exit_block=true; will augment your Strategy Sync payload and allow blocking of any opening order. (i.e., where prev_market_position is not flat).
+Adding strategy_exit_block=true; will augment your Strategy Sync payload and allow blocking of any opening order (i.e., where prev_market_position is not flat).

-Practical Example
+Practical Examples

 Last updated